ombaviskar18/Somania_Minihub/Somania-agent/tutorial.md

 ## Next Steps

 Congratulations!
-You now have a working AI chat agent that understands Somania concepts.
+You now have a working AI chat agent that understands Somnia concepts.
 In future tutorials, we'll explore:

 1. **Blockchain Integration**
-   - Connecting to Somania testnet
+   - Connecting to Somnia testnet
    - Implementing real wallet operations
    - Creating and deploying Move modules